|

 What’s one thing you’d like your colleagues to know about you or your work?

 A hot topic lately has been hormone testing - I've seen some referrals for this in reproductive aged women who are not near menopause.
-Current guidelines don't have evidence for testing estradiol, progesterone, LH/FSH, testosterone and titrating these to treatment with exogenous hormones, and these are usually just spot tests for where a patient is at in the menstrual cycle.
+Current guidelines don't have evidence for testing estradiol, progesterone, LH/FSH, and testosterone, and titrating these to treatment with exogenous hormones, and these are usually just spot tests for where a patient is at in the menstrual cycle.
 I think as a whole, we should have more discussions as healthcare providers about how to approach how patients are feeling and how to navigate the increasing demand for hormone testing.

 What’s the best piece of advice you’ve ever received?